Suggested Minimums and Recommended Hardware for Computers in Christian Education

 THE BIG QUESTION: What version of Windows? or Mac?

 Depending on the software you want to use, and the system you have, you may need to make some adjustments, but I wouldn’t turn down a “good” piece of hardware with any of these systems on it.
 Read my definition of “good” below!

-Almost every older program, and every single new program in our catalog runs on XP, Windows 7 AND Windows 8.
+Almost every older program, and every single new program in our catalog runs on XP, Windows 7, 8 and 10.
 Knowing it will work on a wide-range of PCs, especially donated ones, …and that the software you purchase WILL CONTINUE TO WORK in the years ahead, is important to churches.

 IF you want to make use of existing Christian software, and most new CE software likely to come out within the next 2 to 3 years, you would be extremely wise to stick with Windows.
 Extremely wise.
 I know iPads are all the rage, but most of us are not surfing the web in our classes and showing Youtube videos.
 We’re working in the Bible.

 MAC vs PC: There are simply too many older good titles that are Windows-only, and too many good newer titles that are and will continue to come out “Windows-only” -to recommend a lab full of Macs.
 Macs are great computers, but you don’t teach with the OS, you teach with available software.
 Is what it is.

 In short, not yet.
 Too few apps, and very little in the way of web-based Christian content for kids.
-Read my article: “What about iPads and Tablets?
+Read my article: “What about iPads and Tablets?”